flywheel-apps/GRP-14/README.md

 Output is found in Freesurfer's $SUBJECTS_DIR/:
 ```
-patnum_visit_1
-patnum_visit_2
-patnum_visit_j
+scrnum_visit_1
+scrnum_visit_2
+scrnum_visit_j
 BASE
-patnum_visit_1.long.BASE
-patnum_visit_2.long.BASE
-patnum_visit_j.long.BASE
+scrnum_visit_1.long.BASE
+scrnum_visit_2.long.BASE
+scrnum_visit_j.long.BASE
 ```

 Summary outputs are found in $SUBJECTS_DIR/tables/:
 ```
-freesurfer_aseg_vol.csv
-freesurfer_aparc_vol_right.csv
-freesurfer_aparc_vol_left.csv
-freesurfer_aparc_thick_right.csv
-freesurfer_aparc_thick_left.csv
-freesurfer_aparc_area_right.csv
-freesurfer_aparc_area_left.csv
+ABE4869g_aseg_vol.csv
+ABE4869g_aparc_vol_right.csv
+ABE4869g_aparc_vol_left.csv
+ABE4869g_aparc_thick_right.csv
+ABE4869g_aparc_thick_left.csv
+ABE4869g_aparc_area_right.csv
+ABE4869g_aparc_area_left.csv
 ```

 If the T1-weighted scans were acquired on a 3T scanner, set the "3T" configuration option.

-The status of the gear is saved in "Custom Information" for the analysis as it is running.
+The status of the gear is saved as it is running in the analysis 'info' metadata which can be seen in the "Custom Information" tab for the analysis on the Flywheel platform.
 Example Flywheel SDK python code to list the status is provided in [notebooks/Longitudinal_Status.ipynb](https://github.com/flywheel-apps/GRP-14/blob/dev/notebooks/Longitudinal_Status.ipynb).

 ## To Do
-This gear has hardcoded values for "study", "scrnum", and "visit"; the first three columns in the summary output spreadsheets.
+This gear has hardcoded values for "study" ("ABE4869g" above), "scrnum", and "visit"; the first three columns in the summary output spreadsheets.
 These will be replace by proper values once how to provide them has been decided.